 In some circumstances, employees may have purchased their own equipment personally in order to get set up as soon as possible.
 Employers may even have advised this, and offered to reimburse the costs afterwards.

 Usually, employer reimbursements of employee expenses are treated differently for tax purposes and this approach involving a subsequent reimbursement is normally taxable on the employee.
-This is clearly unwelcome, and therefore the announcement on of a temporary exemption from income tax and national insurance for such reimbursements is very welcome.
+This is clearly unwelcome, and therefore the announcement on of a temporary exemption from income tax and national insurance for such reimbursements back in May 2020 was very welcome.

 - was provided for the sole purpose of enabling homeworking as a result of coronavirus, and